Chart Color Schemes

 Ulladulla lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Ulladulla's population is approximately 17,562 as of August 2025.
-This represents an increase of 536 people, a 3.1% rise from the 2021 Census figure of 17,026.
-The change is inferred from ABS estimated resident population data of 17,443 in June 2024 and validated new addresses since the Census date.
-This results in a population density of 375 persons per square kilometer.
-Over the past decade, Ulladulla has shown resilience with a compound annual growth rate of 1.4%, outperforming its SA3 area.
-Interstate migration contributed approximately 64.9% of overall population gains recently.
+Ulladulla's population is approximately 17,627 as of November 2025.
+This figure represents an increase of 601 individuals, a rise of 3.5% since the 2021 Census which reported a population of 17,026.
+The change is inferred from ABS's estimated resident population of 17,443 in June 2024 and an additional 232 validated new addresses since the Census date.
+This results in a population density ratio of 376 persons per square kilometer.
+Over the past decade, Ulladulla has shown resilient growth patterns with a compound annual growth rate of 1.4%, outperforming its SA3 area.
+Interstate migration contributed approximately 64.9% to overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year.
-For areas not covered, NSW State Government's SA2 level projections from 2022 with a 2021 base year are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, Ulladulla is projected to increase by 5,337 persons, reflecting a total rise of 29.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 with a 2021 base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Ulladulla is forecasted to experience significant population growth, increasing by 5,337 persons by 2041, reflecting a total increase of 29.2% over the 17-year period.

 Frequently Asked Questions - Population